 Badbury Rings is situated between Blandford Forum and Wimborne Minster and is an Iron Age Hill Fort.
 The site dates from around 800 BC and is now under the guardianship of the National Trust who have designed a dog friendly, 2 hour walk to help you enjoy the site and the surrounding countryside.

 Blandford and the surrounding villages host a wide selection of events throughout the year.

-Nearby in the village of Sturminster Newton is the annual Cheese Festival and at a venue called the Larmar Tree Gardens there are several popular festivals throughout the year.
+Nearby in the village of Sturminster Newton is the annual Cheese Festival and at the Larmer Tree Gardens there are several popular festivals throughout the year.

 Kingston Lacy is an elegant 17th century Italian inspired country mansion set in attractive formal gardens and extensive parkland.
 Step inside the residence of the powerful and flamboyant Bankes...